Ayut0/final-project-interview-scheduler-interview-scheduler-team2/README.md

   - Understand what data you need to store in the database
   - Create an ERD diagram (Use [draw.io](https://www.draw.io/) and add it to your presentation)
-  - Decide what routes you need to create in the API server / : get all the appointment data and display them (GET) /interviewers: See the available interviewers (GET) These 3 should be a realtime communication.
+  - Decide what routes you need to create in the API server / : get all the appointment data and display them (GET): Yuto /interviewers: See the available interviewers (GET): Yuto These 3 should be a realtime communication.
-    /create: book a new appointment (socket)
-    /edit/:id  : edit an existing appointment (socket) /cancel/:id : delete an appointment (socket)
-    /day : Fetch data from Day table and show n the left(GET)
+    /create: book a new appointment (socket): Tatiana /edit/:id  : edit an existing appointment (socket): Tatiana /cancel/:id : delete an appointment (socket): Tatiana /day : Fetch data from Day table and show n the left(GET):Tatiana

   - Understand what data you need to fetch from the API server
     1. appointments (Appointment table) includes date